Ithuriel

-Ithuriel is an angel mentioned in John Milton's epic poem Paradise Lost.
+Ithuriel is an angel mentioned in John Milton's 1667 epic poem Paradise Lost.

 Paradise Lost

 In Paradise Lost, Ithuriel is one of two angels (the other being Zephon) charged by the archangel Gabriel to go in search of Satan, who is loose in the Garden of Eden.
 They find him lurking, in the shape of a toad, close to the ear of the sleeping Eve, attempting to corrupt her thoughts.
 Ithuriel touches Satan with his spear, causing him to instantly resume his true form:

 The angels then compel Satan to return with them to Gabriel.

 Ithuriel also appears in The State of Innocence, John Dryden's stage adaption of Milton's poem.

 Earlier usage

-Although the names of the angels in Paradise Lost are, in most cases, taken from the Bible, Ithuriel is one of the exceptions.
+Unlike most angels named in Paradise Lost, Ithuriel does not appear in the Bible.
 In 1950, Robert H. West affirmed that the origins of this name had not been discovered, and that Milton may have coined it himself.

-However, others have claimed that the name can be found in earlier Hebrew sources, such as "the 16th-century tracts of Isaac ha-Cohen of Soria", and the Kabbalistic text Pardes Rimonim.
+Others have claimed that the name can be found in earlier Hebrew sources, such as "the 16th-century tracts of Isaac ha-Cohen of Soria", and the Kabbalistic text Pardes Rimonim.
 In an 1888 edition of The Key of Solomon, translated into English by S. L. MacGregor Mathers, one of the angel names written inside the first pentacle of Mars is claimed in a footnote to be a Hebrew form of Ithuriel.